ciklum-digital/internship/docs/getting_started.md

 `[important]` The education is for free, but we reserve the right to choose the candidates for the program;

-If you have any questions - get in touch at ia-js-internship@ciklum.com Please add `[JS_INTERSHIP]` into the subject of the email.
+If you have any questions - get in touch at ia-js-band-internship@ciklum.com Please add `[JS_BAND_INTERSHIP]` into the subject of the email.

 May the force be with you 🙌